 Brown the sausage in a skillet until cooked; drain and set aside.
 In the same skillet, melt the butter and then saute the garlic a couple of minutes until softened.

-Replace half of the water needed to prepare the grits, with half and half.
-Bring mixture to a boil, stir in the salt and grits, and cook for about 5 minutes, stirring a couple of times; remove from the heat.
+Combine the water and half and half, and bring mixture to a boil.
+Stir in the salt and grits, and cook for about 5 minutes, stirring a couple of times; remove from the heat.
 Beat the eggs in a small bowl and temper them by beating in a couple of tablespoons of the hot grits.
 Add the tempered eggs to the grits.
 Stir in the butter and garlic, scraping all of it from out of the skillet, and 1-1/2 cups of the cheese.
 Reserve the remaining cheese for later.
 Add the cooked sausage and hot sauce, and stir the grits until everything is blended in well.

 Turn out into the prepared baking dish and bake at 350 degrees F, for about 50 minutes.
 Sprinkle remaining 1/2 cup of cheese on top, and return to the oven for 10 minutes longer, or until cheese is lightly browned.